 The meniscus is the most important cushion you have in your knee.
 A meniscus is a c-shaped disc soft cartilage that sits between the femur and the tibia.
 If the meniscus is injured and the cushioning is lost, arthritis and pain can occur.

 There are many structures within the knee which can cause pain.
 By far, one of the most common causes of knee pain is a meniscus tear.
-Too many patients walk into my office stating that they have a meniscus tear and wish to have a second opinion, yet when I ask them what is a meniscus… they are typically not very accurate with their description.
-In order for you to make an informed decision about your issue, it is imperative that you have a good understanding of what a meniscus is and what your treatment options are.
+I see many patients with a meniscus tear and wish to have a second opinion.
+When I ask them what is a meniscus… they are typically not very accurate with their description.
+In order for you to make an informed decision about your tear, it is important that you have a good understanding of what a meniscus is and what your treatment options are.
 Let’s begin.

 What is a Meniscus?